thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 ### User Interaction

-Ideally, students will have no interaction with the verification system.
-Once an audio file has been submitted, it will automatically be queued for verification.
-Once verified, the assessor will be able to listen to the audio submission, and view the confidence value.
+Ideally, students wont no interaction with the verification system.
+Once an audio file has been submitted, it is automatically be queued for verification.
+Once verified, the assessor can listen to the audio submission, and view the confidence value.

 ### Testing

-Testing for the implemented system would need to require the following strategies:
+Testing for the implemented system would must include the following strategies:

 - Validation of files with the same speakers.
 - Verification of files with different speakers.